 In war, Hare men fired their bows or fought with war clubs.

-Here is a website with photographs and information about American Indian weapons.
+Here is a website with photographs and information about Native Indian weapons.

 What are Hare arts and crafts like?

-Hare artists are known for their fine quillwork and
+Hare artists are known for their fine quill and

 What other Native Americans did the Hare tribe interact with?